sp1r/gurps4/docs/source/spells.rst

 Dispel Magic
 ============

+**Prerequisites**: Counterspell and at least 12 other spells (any type).

-Area; Resisted by subject spells
+**Classes**: Area; Resisted by subject spells

+**Duration**: Dispelled magic is permanently gone.

+**Base Cost**: 3.

+**Time to cast**: 1 second for each energy point spent.

 This spell, if successful, negates other spells within the area.
 It has no effect on enchanted items – just on spells.
 Each spell resists separately.

 Dispel Magic is not selective!
-The cast- er need not know the spell(s) being dispelled.
-To nullify a specific spell without affecting others, use
+The caster need not know the spell(s) being dispelled.
+To nullify a specific spell without affecting others, use Counterspell.
-Counterspell.
-Duration: Dispelled magic is per- manently gone.
-Base Cost: 3.
-Time to cast: 1 second for each energy point spent.
-Prerequisites: Counterspell and at least 12 other spells (any type).

 ************
 Mind Control
 ************

-These spells have no effect on sub- jects that lack intelligence (IQ 0) or free will (in general, this means the
-Automaton meta-trait; see p.
+These spells have no effect on subjects that lack intelligence (IQ 0) or free will (in general, this means the Automaton meta-trait; see p.
 263).
 Thus, they do not work on most golems, robots, zombies, etc.

 =============================================== ======================= =========================================== ================================
 Spell                                           Colleges                Requires                                    Classes